-Insufficient sunlight due to cloudy weather during hotter months or low solar energy contribution in colder months may mean the in-series gas booster operates more often.
+Insufficient sunlight due to cloudy weather during hotter months or low solar energy contribution in colder months may mean the gas booster operates more often.

-Collector shaded
+Collectors shaded

 If trees or other objects shade the solar collectors or if the glass is dirty, the effectiveness of the solar collectors will be greatly reduced.
-Have the trees trimmed or the solar collectors relocated if the obstruction is permanent or clean the collector glass (refer to "Collector Glass" on page 17).
+Have the trees trimmed or the solar collectors relocated if the obstruction is permanent or clean the collector glass (refer to "Collector Glass" on page 16).